colinmeinke/wilderness/README.md

-Both [Plain shape objects](#plain-shape-object) and the [`play()` function](#play-function) can take `start`, `update` and `finish` options.
-These options give you the power to run callbacks at an animation wide level, or at a specific stage of the animation.
+Both [Plain shape objects](#plain-shape-object) and the [`play()` function](#play-function) can take `start`, `update` and `finish` functions.
+This gives you the power to run callbacks at an animation wide level, as well as at a specific stage of the animation.

 ```js